$k$-Transmitter Watchman Routes: Introduction

 Of course, $k$-transmitters do not have to be stationary (or restricted to travel along a special structure as in~\cite{bclmm-goags-19}): we might have to find a shortest tour such that a mobile $k$-transmitter traveling along this route can establish a connection with all (or a discrete subset of the) points of an environment, the {\em WRP with a $k$-transmitter}.
 This problem is the focus of this paper and to the best of our knowledge it has not been studied before.
 Given that our watchman moves inside the polygon, we consider even values for $k$ only---while odd numbers of $k$ can be interesting when we, for example, want to monitor the plane in presence of line-segment or line obstacles, or when we want to monitor parts of a polygon's exterior.

 For the original WRP, we know that an optimal tour must visit all essential cuts: the non-dominated extensions of edges incident to a reflex vertex.
-However, already if we want to see a discrete set of points with a mobile $k$-transmitter, for $k\geq2$, we do not have such a structure: the region visibile to a $k$-transmitter point can have $O(n)$ connected components, to see the point, the mobile $k$-transmitter can visit any of these.
+However, already if we want to see a discrete set of points with a mobile $k$-transmitter, for $k\geq2$, we do not have such a structure: the region visible to a $k$-transmitter point can have $O(n)$ connected components, to see the point, the mobile $k$-transmitter can visit any of these.

-Guarding a discrete set of points---though with stationary guards---is, e.g., considered in the problem of guarding treasures in an art gallery: Deneen and Joshi~\cite{dj-tag-92} presented an approximation algorithm for finding the minimum number of guards that monitors a discrete set of treasure points, Carlsson and Jonsson~\cite{cj-gt-93} added weigths to the treasures and aimed for placing a single guard maximizing the total value of the guarded treasures.
+Guarding a discrete set of points---though with stationary guards---is, e.g., considered in the problem of guarding treasures in an art gallery: Deneen and Joshi~\cite{dj-tag-92} presented an approximation algorithm for finding the minimum number of guards that monitors a discrete set of treasure points, Carlsson and Jonsson~\cite{cj-gt-93} added weights to the treasures and aimed for placing a single guard maximizing the total value of the guarded treasures.

 {\bf Roadmap.} In Section~\ref{sec:not}, we introduce notation; in Section~\ref{sec:sp}, we detail some special properties of $k$-transmitters.
 In Section~\ref{sec:np}, we show that the WRP with $k$-transmitters monitoring a discrete set of points is NP-complete and cannot be approximated to within a logarithmic factor in simple polygons even for $k=2$.
-This contrasts to the classical WRP that can be solved in polynomial time.
-In Section~\ref{sec:appx}, we present an approximation algorithm for the case of the WRP with $k$-transmitters that monitors a discrete set of points and has a given starting point.
+In Section~\ref{sec:appx}, we present an approximation algorithm for the WRP with $k$-transmitters monitoring a discrete set of points and has a given starting point.